-In honor of our shared origin story, AAPIP and NAP are hosting a Gathering of our relatives and relations in the philanthropy field.
-Together, we will celebrate the leadership of our peoples and cultures in the sector, develop strategies to build power and increase resources in our communities, and most importantly—have fun!
+In honor of our shared origin story, AAPIP and NAP hosted a Gathering of our relatives and relations in the philanthropy field.
+Together, we celebrated the leadership of our peoples and cultures in the sector, develop strategies to build power and increase resources in our communities, and most importantly—we had fun!

-We gather to live and express our commitment to transformative solidarity, to redefine power in the spirit of generosity, and to celebrate the unanticipated and extraordinary rewards of togetherness.
+We gathered to live and express our commitment to transformative solidarity, to redefine power in the spirit of generosity, and to celebrate the unanticipated and extraordinary rewards of togetherness.

-Welcome and celebrate the reunion of our philanthropic families with new and long-time members.
+Welcomed and celebrated the reunion of our philanthropic families with new and long-time members.

 Hyatt Regency in Downtown Seattle

 Room Block: Single and double occupancy rooms can be reserved at the Hyatt Regency Seattle for $259 per night by clicking here.

 Overflow: Single and double occupancy rooms can also be reserved at the Grand Hyatt Seattle for $329 per night by clicking here.